codatio/codat-docs/docs/lending/functions/file-upload.md

 :::caution Updating the records

-If you need to update the banking transactions with new records, upload the whole dataset again and include new records in it.
-To delete the records, delete the connection and upload the data for the new `connectionId`.
+If you need to add, amend or remove the banking transaction records, upload the whole dataset again and include the changed records in it.
+To delete the records, delete the data connection first, create a new one, and upload the data for the new `connectionId`.

 :::